yashish/Lessons-From-The-Trenches/README.md

 # Lessons-From-The-Trenches
-Collection of my technical musings on modern cloud architecture and distributed applications
+Collection of my technical musings and learning on modern cloud architecture and distributed applications